songyanghan/CAV_simulator/README.md

 The vehicles' driving behavior is controlled by three layers of control:
 1. Behavior Planner: updates discrete variables and sets target behavior based on road state
 2. Path Planner: based on the target behavior, charts a reference trajectory of evenly-spaced waypoints along the center line of the target lane
-3. PID Controller: updates continuous state variables and calculates control inputs based on error to nearest waypoint
+3. Controller: updates continuous state variables and calculates control inputs based on error compared to reference trajectory